kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - Our abstract got accepted to QIP 2024!
 - I will be a Visiting Researcher at the Simons Institute for their Fault Tolerance Quantum Coding workshop and Error-Correcting Codes bootcamp from Jan 22nd to Feb 16th in Berkeley, California!
+- I'm taking a class on Algebraic Graph Theory and Quantum Computation (not at my current PhD institution), with permission from the instructor!
 - I will be co-organizing the Tiny Papers Workshop (We strike back!) in Vienna, Austria, as part of ICLR 2024.
 - I will be DEI Co-chair of AISTATS in Valencia, Spain.
 - I am an invited reviewer for AAAI-Privacy Preserving AI workshop (2024).